Nachtfeuer/concept-cpp/README.md

  - power of 2 algorithm.
  - fibonacci algorithms (http://en.wikipedia.org/wiki/Fibonacci_number).
  - providing generic plugin handling.
- - object query like linq.
+ - object query framework like linq.
  - object serialization
    - dump/wite for container of standard types and for container of objects.
    - read from JSON